BtheDestroyer/BrewTools/README.md

 ## Twitter

-Follow [this twitter account](https://twitter.com/BrewTools) for future information and updates as well as notices about when a developer is streaming programming.
+Follow [this Twitter account](https://twitter.com/BrewTools) for future information and updates as well as notices about when a developer is streaming programming.

+# FAQ

 ## "Do I need to install anything before this?"

-Make sure devkitPro and devkitARM are installed.
+For Nintendo 3DS™ and Wii U™ development, make sure devkitPro and devkitARM are installed.
 Other than that, installing BrewTools should automatically install other dependencies.

 ## "Why is your style so weird?"
 "Why do you make your lines so short?"
 "Why no tabs?!"